Chair, Professor Henry Allen

 Sociology offers four minors for persons with other majors:

-Requirements for a minor in Family Studies are 20 hours, including SOC and ; plus 12 elective hours from SOC 228, 238, or ; ; and .
+Requirements for a minor in Family Studies are 20 hours with at least 12 hours of sociology credit, including SOC and 356; plus 12 elective hours from SOC 228, 238, , , , or .
 This minor is designed for persons interested in family life in the community and church.

 For a listing of Sociology classes that meet Gen Ed requirements please refer to “” in the catalog.

-Requirements for a minor in Anthropology are 20 hours of anthropology including ANTH 116.
+A minor in Anthropology is granted to students completing 20 credits in ANTH, including and either (Culture Theory) or (Ethnographic Theory and Methods).
 No more than four hours may be applied from 495 or 496.
 The minor gives students an opportunity to learn about the field, integrate anthropology with Christian concerns, and provide a basis for further graduate study.